bicicura/luna-lust-task/README.md

 ## Description

-This Vue.js web app allows users to record two separate voice messages and outputs a combined audio message, where the second message plays after the first one ends.
+This Vue + Express web app allows users to record two separate voice messages and outputs a combined audio message, where the second message plays after the first one ends.

 ## Dependencies